 Locally recognized for his work in California’s capital city as the head of the Sacramento River Cats’ communications efforts during the team’s first five seasons (2000-2004), Gazda played a key role in establishing the River Cats brand and leveraging the organization as the premier franchise in minor league sports.
 He led all facets of the River Cats’ baseball, business and community public relations and also handled publicity for the opening of Raley Field.

 Gazda, a native of Pittsburgh and graduate of Indiana University of Pennsylvania, enjoys coaching baseball and serves on the executive board for Elk Grove Youth Baseball.
-He lives in Elk Grove with his wife and two sons.
+He lives in Rancho Murieta with his wife and two sons.